zapta/wizio-pico/examples/baremetal/pico-cmsis-dap/README.md

 CMSIS-DAP use Core 1 and TinyUSB for USB communication with OpenOCD to GDB

+Тhis cmsis-dap can not be probe & flasher simultaneously

 No hardware is added... all in one...

 ## How to